 Health Advisory Morrison Springs

-Walton County – The Health Advisory is issued on May 17, 2017, for Morrison Springs.
+Walton County –The Health Advisory is issued June 16, 2015, for Morrison Springs.
 The Advisory is issued based on the criteria for fecal indicator bacteria.

 This should be considered a potential health risk to the bathing public and swimming is not recommended.
 Samples taken are above the public health threshold for fecal indicator bacteria.
 Water quality exceedances are based upon the US Environmental Protection Agency’s (EPA) recommended standard of no more than 61 Enterococci CFU/100mL, or 235 E. coli CFU/100mL in any single sample.
-Sample results for May 16, 2017, indicate 384 Enterococci CFU/100ml.
+Sample results for June 15, 2015, indicate 136 Enterococci CFU/100ml and 108 Enterococci CFU/100ml.

-The water will be re-sampled next week.
+The water will be re-sampled June 22, 2015.
 When re-sampling indicates that the water is within the satisfactory range, the advisory will be lifted.

 The Florida Department of Health in Walton County monitors monthly water samples submitted by public bathing places during their operation season.
 The water samples are being analyzed for enteric bacteria (fecal coliform enterococci or E. coli) that normally inhabit the intestinal tract of humans and warm- blooded animals, and indicate the presence of pathogens which may cause swimming related diseases including gastrointestinal disease, ear and eye ailments, and skin rashes and infections.
 The presence of fecal indicator bacteria is an indication of fecal pollution, which may come from storm water runoff, domestic pets, wildlife, and human waste (sewage).